lymingtonprecision/qrul/README.md

 So, that’s what this is: a simple TCP server that listens for reports of people running Quick Reports and logs them to Apache Kafka.

+## Compatability

+The current version uses the 0.10.2.0 Kafka Producer and so must be used with Kafka servers running a 0.10 release or later.

 ## Running the service

 First, ensure you have a Kafka topic to which it can log